ansible-collections/pureport/examples/azure_express_route/README.md

 ## Creating an Azure Express Route Connection
 This example creates:
-- a Azure Express Route Circuit,
+- a Azure Express Route Circuit
 - a Azure Route Filter (for Microsoft Peering)
-- a Pureport Network, &
+- a Pureport Network
 - a Pureport Azure Express Route Connection

 ### Running the Example